cybercongress/cybercongress/site/content/post/darwin-upgrade.md

+---
+date: 2020-07-01
+url: cycle-upgrade
+title: 'Cycle upgrade'
+author: litvintech
+---

 ## Intro

 Euler-6 is the latest current cyber network testnet of the incoming Euler series.
 Testnets, especially incentivized one, gives the playground to the community to battle-test protocol and their implementation.

 Blockchain development is hard in many perspectives.
 Software which runs in a decentralized environment has a lot of failure points.
 This software has bugs, and the continuous process of finding and fixing them  is the part of development.

 During Euler-1/2/3/4/5 a lot of bugs were found and repaired by the core team and community that required the chain restart  or  launch a new network.

 Thanks to the Upgrade module introduced by the Regen team, tested in a series of Regen network testnets and then merged to Cosmos-SDK in 38 release, now we have an option for repairing and adding features without necessity to restart* the whole network from genesis.